Battle of Maes Moydog: Battle

 "On 5th March William de Beauchamp, Earl of Warwick, gave battle with the Welsh in the place which is called in their proper tongue Meismedoc; and of whom he slew from those seven hundred noble men drowned and fatally wounded.
 Madoc ap Llwelyn their captain, however, he escaped with difficulty to their own disgrace."

 A second, smaller engagement near a place that the English records call 'Thesseweit' - the location of which remains uncertain - resulted in the loss of Madog's supply train.
-English losses totalled around one hundred dead; Welsh losses were placed at seven hundred.
-The battle was a crucial step in breaking Welsh resistance in the revolt; Madog was run to ground and captured in late July 1295.
+English losses were around one hundred dead; Welsh losses were placed at seven hundred.
+The battle was a crucial step in breaking Welsh resistance in the revolt; Madog never recovered and was captured in late July 1295.
+He died in captivity in London sometime after 1305.